 This Authentic Foods Steve's Gluten Free Bread Blend is hands down the best gluten-free flour for yeasted bread recipes.
 With this flour, you can braid, shape, and roll incredible bread, cinnamon rolls, and pizza crust.
 (Note, it doesn't work in a bread machine.)

 - Gluten free flour blend – I recommend Authentic Foods Steve’s GF Bread Blend or Cup4Cup to make this recipe.
 These are by far the best for cinnamon rolls.
 This doesn’t mean other blends won’t work, I just haven’t tested any others.
 Try to avoid flour blends that are high in starch.

-- Xanthan gum - As always, if your blend does not contain Xanthan Gum, you will need to add 1 teaspoon.
+- Xanthan gum – As always, if your blend does not contain Xanthan Gum, you must add 1 teaspoon.